 The average commuter that looks to go through traffic will have an easier time with a scooter.

 If portability is an issue for you, consider your options carefully and go individually by the models of both.
-In general, you will probably end up with a scooter.
+In general, you will probably end up with a scooter, as most scooters are foldable, and most bikes aren’t.